thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <span>goodbye!</span>
 ```

-As happens with parser-level comment blocks, note that this feature is dialect-independent.
+As with parser-level comment blocks, this feature is dialect-independent.

 11.4.
 Synthetic `th:block` tag
 ------------------------------

-Thymeleaf's only element processor (not an attribute) included in the Standard Dialects is `th:block`.
+Thymeleaf's only element processor (not an attribute) included in the Standard
+Dialects is `th:block`.

-`th:block` is a mere attribute container that allows template developers to specify whichever attributes they want.
-Thymeleaf will execute these attributes and then simply make the block dissapear without a trace.
+`th:block` is a mere attribute container that allows template developers to
+specify whichever attributes they want.
+Thymeleaf will execute these attributes
+and then simply make the block, but not its contents, disappear.

-So it could be useful, for example, when creating iterated tables that require more than one `<tr>` for each element:
+So it could be useful, for example, when creating iterated tables that require
+more than one `<tr>` for each element:

 ```html
 <table>